Franz Nopcsa von Felső-Szilvás: Contributions to paleobiology and geology

 Nopcsa's main contribution to paleontology – and hence "paleobiology" – was that he was one of the first researchers who tried to "put flesh onto bones."
 At a time when paleontologists were mainly interested in assembling bones, he tried to deduce the physiology and living behavior of the dinosaurs he was studying.
 Nopcsa was the first to suggest that these archosaurs cared for their young and exhibited complex social behavior, an idea that did not take off until the 1980s.
-Because he was one of the first people to study the biology of dinosaurs, he is known as the 'father of paleobiology', even though he himself coined the term "paleophysiology" for the study of the evolution of physiology and biology.
+He coined the term "paleophysiology" for the study of the evolution of physiology and biology, although this wasn't adopted.
 Some of his works in this field exploited paleohistological data.

-Another of Nopcsa's theories that was ahead of its time was that birds evolved from ground-dwelling dinosaurs, which is the theory of cursorial origin of flight.
+Another of Nopcsa's theories was that birds evolved from ground-dwelling dinosaurs, which is the theory of cursorial origin of flight.
 He theorized that the Proavis, a theorized predecessor of birds, was running animal with forearms lifted off the ground, which they would flap as they made a jump.
 The scales on its forearms would develop into feathers to aid this, and eventually allowing for flight.
 This theory found favor in the 1960s and later gained wide acceptance, though later fossil finds of tree-living feathered dinosaurs suggest the development of flight may have been more complex than Nopcsa envisioned.
 Additionally, Nopcsa's conclusion that at least some Mesozoic era reptiles were warm-blooded is now shared by much of the scientific community.